Tuntian: People's Republic of China

-Other countries
+The sites of tuntian were known as tuanchang (团场, literally "Regiment farms"), bingtuan (兵团) or kenqü (垦区) in the PRC.
+From 1953 and as of its reforms in 1981, tuanchang, like its predecessors in Qing dynasty, could be characterized as military-agricultural colonies.
+After the Korean War in 1953, tuanchang were established and resided by demobilized soldiers and their families, who formed the Xinjiang Production and Construction Corps (XPCC).

+The economic production of the XPCC remains mostly agricultural products in the 21th century.
+It controls a quarter of Xinjiang's arable land and dominates the province's agricultural output.
+Historically the XPCC had also established mining operations and related industries, but most of these have been transferred to the Xinjiang government.

+In Xinjiang, a series of tuanchang were created along the border after the Yi–Ta incident in 1962, which 60,000 Chinese nationals living at the border, mostly ethnic Kazakhs, defected to Soviet Union and ended up in a violent putdown by China.
+These border tuanchang are known as frontier farms (边疆农场).

+Other government-owned agricultural developments in the PRC not under the jurisdiction of XPCC were generally known as nóngkěn (农垦), under the jurisdiction of Ministry of Nongken (1956–1970, 1979–1982).

+Natural and manmade hazards

+Locations of bingtuan are strategic but often face life-threatening natural and manmade hazards, including floods, and fire.

+The deadliest and costliest flood affecting bingtuan was the July 1996 North Xinjiang floods, which led to several poorly designed Great Leap Forward-era dams, managed by bingtuan and civilian, collapsed or manually breached.

+The deadliest fire in PRC history was at a bingtuan site, the Xinjiang 61st Regiment Farm fire at 1977 Chinese New Year.
+The fire killed 37% (597/1600) of all school-aged children at the farm and destroyed the demographic structure.

+Elsewhere

-The term tuntian is exported to a number of countries in the East Asian cultural sphere, forming their own readings, some of which are Sino-Xenic.
+The term tuntian was adopted by other regimes in the Sinosphere, forming their own readings, some of which are Sino-Xenic.

 Taiwan

-The Han-led Kingdom of Tungning practiced a variant of the Ming-era Tuntian system.
+The Han-led Kingdom of Tungning practiced a variant of the Ming-era tuntian system.
 The system was established by Koxinga immediately after landing in 1661 to supply his troops.
 Many places in southwest Taiwan retain their tuntian names.

-Viet Nam
+Vietnam

 The Sino-Vietnamese reading is đồn điền in Vietnamese.
 During the Nam tiến (March to the South), Khmer and Cham territory was seized and militarily colonised by the Vietnamese.
 The Nguyen Lords established đồn điền after 1790.

 The South Vietnamese and Communist Vietnamese colonisation of the Central Highlands have been compared to the historic Nam tiến of previous Vietnamese rulers.
-The South Vietnamese leader Diem sponsored colonisation of Northern Vietnamese Catholic refugees on Montagnard land.
+The South Vietnamese leader Ngo Dinh Diem sponsored colonisation of Northern Vietnamese Catholic refugees on Montagnard land.
 The now Communist Vietnamese government introduced to the Central Highlands of "New Economic Zones".